mohammmod/profiles/README.md

 # profiles
-this is our bio app where by we could simplify the communication between companies and programmer
+this is our bio app where by we could simplify the communication between companies and programmer asd